yearn/yearn-devdocs/docs/getting-started/products/yvaults/vault-factory.md

 ## Curve LP Tokens

 The first Vault Factory deployed live on Ethereum is the Curve LP Token Vault Factory.
-This factory allows users to deploy yVaults for any Curve LP token that represents a Curve pool with an active gauge (allowing it to receiving CRV emissions).
+This factory allows users to deploy yVaults for any Curve LP token that represents a Curve pool with an active gauge (allowing it to receive CRV emissions).

 ### Strategies